atmelcorp/atmel-software-package/examples/README.SAMA5D4.md

 rtc: RTC Example

+sdmmc_sdcard: (NOT YET IMPLEMENTED) Example of Read/Write access from/to SD Cards, MMC Cards, e.MMC devices

 spi_serialflash: Read/Write/Delete commands to an SPI serial flash

 spi_slave: Set up the SAMA5D4x as a SPI slave